 The invitations were digitally printed on heavy 350gsm card with the section creases made using a bone folder.
 This gave them a professional finish.
 The top section of each of the invites was hand embossed, and to reflect the website navigation we used a silk ribbon.
 This was to give interest to the central page of the invitation.

-We also wanted to add something a little special, something personal that we hadn’t seen with any other wedding invitation, so for each and every one of our guests we created a separate video, personally inviting them to our wedding with their names rendered into the recording.
-I sourced some discs that had the appearance and feel of an old vinyl record (complete with grooves) that also had a printable section in the centre so that I could customise the label.
+We also wanted to add something a little special, something personal that we hadn’t seen with any other wedding invitations.
+So for each one of our guests we created a separate video, to personally invite them to our wedding with their names rendered into the recording.
+I sourced some discs that had the appearance and feel of an old vinyl record (complete with grooves).
+These also had a printable section in the centre so that I could customise the label.

 Below is a selection of the designs I created for the wedding.